tris460/tris460/README.md

 Working on a page for the Arduino day: https://arduinodayags.com/ <br>
 An app similar to uber (in progress): https://quick-trips.herokuapp.com/ <br>
-Creation of a bot that collect information for any web page.
+Creation of a bot that collect information for any web page (in progress). <br>
+Mi personal portfolio (in progress): https://tris460.github.io/BeatrizMartinez/

 -------------